RadicalxChange/www/documentation/blog.md

 ## Draft the blog post

-Under the metadata, blog post content is written in [Markdown](https://www.markdownguide.org/cheat-sheet/).
+Blog post content is written in [Markdown](https://www.markdownguide.org/cheat-sheet/).

 We support: